ICML2022-LBYL/LBYL2022/README.md

 |       70%       |   0.3  |   83.92   |  83.27  |    71.21   |
 |       80%       |   1e-06  |   78.05   |  77.11  |    63.9   |

+We offer the implementation of Coreset in LeNet-300-100 on FashionMNIST.
+If you test the implementation of Coreset, run the below command.

+    python Test_Coreset.py --pruning-ratio 0.5

 ### VGG16 on CIFAR-10
 The following results can be reproduced with command: